mochi-vidhi/DSA/README.md

  - If take tail pointer complexity is o(1).
  - Uses of this program :
  - Task manager application.
  - In the contact list  while adding new numbers at the end of the linked list.
+# Day-16 20-feb-24
+- Insert node at specific position in Doubly linked list.
+- This program is used in real life like
+- Maintaining an Ordered List: Suppose you have a list of student records sorted by their roll numbers.
+When a new student joins the school, you want to insert their record at the appropriate position in the list based on their roll number.
+- Calendar Events: Calendar applications use data structures to represent events and appointments.
+Users may want to schedule new events at specific times, requiring the application to insert them into the list of existing events at the appropriate position.